Skip to Content

 Rindsgulasch

-Thick cuts of tender beef simmer to perfection in a rich and flavorful gravy infused with traditional hot and sweet paprika and peppery caraway – finish our rindsgulasch recipe with butter-infused egg noodles or mashed potatoes for the ultimate comfort meal.
+Thick cuts of tender beef simmer to perfection in a rich and flavorful gravy made with hot and sweet paprika.

-If you enjoy this article, try one of these homemade spice blends!
+If you enjoy this article, try one of these spice blends!

 3. Smoked Paprika

-Dry and smoke red peppers and you end up with smoked paprika.
-Smoked paprika uses sweet and spicy red peppers, but if it’s not labeled hot or spicy, you can safely assume it contains smoked sweet peppers.
-Add the smoky flavor to roasted jerk chicken without smoking or cooking them over an open flame.
+Dry and smoke red peppers to make smoked paprika.
+Smoked paprika producers use sweet and spicy red peppers, but if your container is not labeled hot or spicy, you can assume it is smoked sweet peppers.
+Add the smoky flavor to roasted jerk chicken or baked tandoori chicken without smoking or cooking them over an open flame or grill

 Peruvian Chicken

-Golden-skin pollo a la brasa or Peruvian chicken marinates in vinegar and traditional spices before roasting in the oven.
-The spatchcocked chicken is broken down and served with our spicy serrano crema.
+Pollo a la brasa, or Peruvian chicken, marinates in vinegar and traditional spices before roasting them in the oven until golden brown.
+Serve the spatchcocked chicken with spicy serrano crema.

 Air Fryer Sausage Patties

-Evenly browned and cooked to perfection, our hand-mixed sausage patties feature ground turkey, fresh garlic, olive oil, and warm spices.
-And because they cook in the air fryer, you don’t have to worry about all the mess and splatter of stovetop cooking.
+Evenly browned and cooked to perfection, hand-mixed sausage patties feature ground turkey, fresh garlic, olive oil, and warm spices like smoked paprika.

 4. Hungarian Paprika

-Hungary is a source of paprika all over the world.
-Hungarian paprika, in particular, is one of the main ingredients for some of the country’s most popular meals, including paprikash and Hungarian Goulash.
-It’s used like salt and pepper here in the States.
-The spice comes in eight grades, each with its flavor profile and heat level.
+Hungary is a primary source of paprika all over the world.
+Hungarian paprika, in particular, is one of the main ingredients for some of the country’s most popular meals, including paprikash and Hungarian goulash.
+The ground spice has eight grades, each with a signature flavor and heat level.

-Austrian goulash features boneless short ribs cooked Viennese-style in a paprika-spiced gravy until the meat is fork-tender.
-The recipe uses an Instant Pot and traditional ingredients to infuse the dish with rich flavor, making it the ultimate comfort meal.
+Austrian goulash features boneless short ribs simmered Viennese-style in a paprika-spiced gravy until the beef is fork-tender.

 5. Spanish Paprika (Pimentón)

-Pimentón is a type of smoked paprika in Spain.
-It comes in three varieties: dulce (sweet), agrodolce (bittersweet or mild), and Picante (hot).
-Pimentón de la vera is a chili used to make paprika in Spain; they are dried and smoked over burning oak wood, as is tradition.
-Spanish paprika flavors meals like paella and chorizo.
+Pimentón is paprika from Spain.
+The smoked ground spice comes in three varieties: dulce (sweet), agrodolce (bittersweet or mild), and Picante (hot).
+Pimentón de la vera is the chile used to make paprika in Spain.
+The peppers are dried and smoked over burning oak wood, as is tradition.
+It’s the primary ingredient in popular Spanish meals like paella and chorizo.

 Spanish Chicken Bake

-Hearty Spanish chicken bake is easy to prepare and versatile.
-All the comforting, earthy flavors of Spain come together in this healthy one-pot meal.
+Hearty Spanish chicken bake is easy to prepare and boasts comforting, earthy flavors in this healthy one-pot meal.

 Vegetable Paella with Halloumi

-Vegetable paella with halloumi features a medley of vibrant vegetables cooked together with traditional Spanish rice and a blend of flavorful spices.
+Vegetable paella with halloumi features vibrant vegetables cooked with Spanish rice and flavorful spices like paprika or pimentón.

 Paprika Substitutes

-If you don’t have paprika on hand, here are some suggestions for what to use when you’re in a pinch.
-When a recipe calls for hot paprika, cayenne, red pepper flakes, or Aleppo powder will do the trick.
-If you need a smokier replacement, try red chili powder, chipotle powder, or ancho chili powder.
-Kashmiri chili powder is a popular Indian spice you can use rather than sweet paprika.
+If you don’t have paprika, here are a few suggestions for what to use when you’re in a pinch.
+When a recipe calls for hot paprika, use cayenne pepper, red chili powder, gochugaru, or Aleppo powder.
+If you need a smokier option, reach for chipotle powder, or ancho chili powder.
+Kashmiri chili powder is a popular Indian spice to try instead of sweet paprika.

 How Can I Use Paprika